St. Augustine Estate Planning Lawyer

 Home / St. Augustine Estate Planning Lawyer

-St. Augustine Estate Planning Attorney
+Estate Planning Attorney in St. Augustine, FL

 Your estate is made up of your life’s work and your legacy.
 Everyone who has any assets or real property has an estate, and many people want these assets to bring financial and material benefits to their family and loved ones.
 A comprehensive estate plan can help you do this.
+When you work with a St. Augustine estate planning lawyer, you can feel confident that your estate plan can match your individual needs.

 Estate planning is beneficial for many individuals and families.
-An estate plan allows you to have control over your estate and names the beneficiaries of your assets when you die.
+An estate plan allows you to have control over your estate and name the beneficiaries of your assets when you die.
 When you create a complete estate plan, you can help your loved ones avoid the lengthy probate process and ensure that they receive the maximum benefits.
 An estate plan is only useful if it is legally enforceable and properly addresses your goals.
-When you work with a St. Augustine estate planning attorney, you can feel confident that your estate plan can match your individual needs.

 No two estates are the same, and no two approaches to estate planning will be identical.
 At the Law Office of Douglas A. Oberdorfer, P.A., we understand how to tailor an estate plan to your individual circumstances, estate, and beneficiaries.
 An estate plan can: